saebyn/django-flag/README.md

 ### FLAG_MODELS_SETTINGS
 Use `FLAG_MODELS_SETTINGS` if you want to override the global settings for a specific model.
 It's a dict with the string represetation of the model (`myapp.mymodel`) as key, and a dict as value.
-This last dict can have zero, one or more of the settings described in this module (except `STATUS`, `MODELS` and of course `MODELS_SETTINGS`), using names WITHOUT the `FLAG_` prefix
+This last dict can have zero, one or more of the settings described in this module (`MODELS` and of course `MODELS_SETTINGS`), using names WITHOUT the `FLAG_` prefix
 Default to an empty dict : each model will use the global settings

 Exemple: